Year 11 Sociology (11SOC)

 Teacher in Charge: Mr M. Elling.

-The senior subject area of Sociology takes knowledge and skills from many different academic areas to help us understand how society works, and what happens when it doesn’t work so well.
-The focus of the Year 11 course is about change in society, the consequences of this and the effects on individuals.
+Sociology is a senior subject that uses knowledge and skills from many different academic areas to help us understand how society works and what happens when it doesn’t work so well.
+The focus of the Year 11 course is on change in society, its consequences, and its effects on individuals.
+Sociology is a UE subject.

 This pathway provides students with knowledge and skills that are relevant for a wide range of occupations such as human resources, social research, social policy formation, law, social work, nursing, primary, secondary and tertiary teaching, medicine, police and social welfare, personnel management, resource management, journalism, town planning, architecture and more.